 Later, another winery came up with the idea of adding an integral tap in the bag, making it easier to pour a glass of wine.

 Wine puritans in Europe didn’t like the idea of such ‘outlandish’ containers for wine at first.
 After all, wine has been stored in glass bottles with stoppers, although not corks, since Roman times.
 Corks were only introduced in the 19th century.
 They allow the wine to get some oxygen as it develops in the bottle.
 A part of savouring fine wine is the pop of the cork as it comes out of the bottle.
 All our senses are engaged, as we can even hear the wine.
 Some say that this is why we chink glasses when we drink with friends.

 In the beginning, in Europe, only cheap (and some would say nasty) wines were packaged in boxes.
 Times have changed, with wine outlets selling bag-in-box wines and filling them with the wine of the customer’s choice, if they have a cask of it in their cellars.

 Boxed wine has gone in and out of favour, at least in Europe, but it seems that it’s having a resurgence in popularity.
 Just stroll around the wine section of your local supermarket.
 The quality of boxed wine has improved a lot since it was first introduced.
-However, there is always ‘the next best thing’ and this’s true in wine packaging.
-Just look at the new flat plastic wine bottles that can be safely dropped through your letterbox.
+However, there is always ‘the next best thing’ and this is true in wine packaging.
+Just look at the new flat, 100% recycled PET wine bottles that can be safely dropped through your letterbox.